Robust estimation of risks from small samples: Introduction

 In this paper we introduce a robust method for inference from independent real-valued observations with minimal assumptions.
-The method relies only on the observations and the specification of a bounding interval $I$ for the random variable $X$ (which may be the entire real line $\mathbb{R}$).
-It results in very conservative estimates for any quantities under consideration, but those estimates remain valid even for ill-behaved distributions.
+The method relies only on the observations and the specification of a bounding interval $I$ for the random variable $X$ (which may be taken as the entire real line $\mathbb{R}$).
+It results in conservative posterior distributions for any quantities under consideration, but credible intervals for such quantities remain valid even for ill-behaved distributions.
 This is a desirable feature for applications where accuracy is paramount, such as risk assessment of critical systems.

-The proposed method has three defining features: \begin{itemize} \item Bayesian inference is used to derive quantitative statements regarding the underlying distribution $F^*_X$ from a single set of observations. \item A non-parametric approach avoids the implicit restrictions imposed by a particular parametric structure. \item Any non-quantifiable indeterminacy in our beliefs regarding $F^*_X$ is represented by imprecise probabilities (in this case interval-bounded probabilities). \end{itemize}
+Specific contributions of this paper are as follows: \begin{itemize} \item The Dirichlet process is reformulated in a way that separates its expectation and random fluctuations (Section \ref{sec:UDP}) \item A non-parametric robust posterior distribution is defined, making use of imprecise probabilities in the form of probability boxes (Section \ref{sec:posterior}). \item Interval estimates for monotonic functions $q$ of $F_X^*$ (such as mean, median, etc.) are formulated (Section \ref{sec:q}), accompanied by a straightforward resampling implementation (Section \ref{sec:resampling}) \item Examples illustrate the robust nature of the proposed method, including an application to blackout risk estimation (Section \ref{sec:examples}). \end{itemize}